pCloud vs DropBox – We Compare the 2TB Plan side by side

 Check out this 3-minute video to find out how they conduct the test:Upload Speed Comparison for pCloud vs Dropbox – Video open in Youtube [new tab]

 However, I did a real upload test too to verify the claim on my own.
-Yet the result are a bit different from what pCloud claim but I suppose that rely on other factors too.
+Yet the result is a bit different from what pCloud claim but I suppose that rely on other factors too.

 Find out my fastest cloud storage experiment here with upload result.